vinhyenvodoi98/Shadowed-Grove/README.md

 ## Environment:
 The Aerandir Forest is a dense woodland environment with distinctive flora, combining elements of nature and magic seamlessly.

-Aerandir Tribe: The Aerandir tribe is a special clan of sorcerers with profound knowledge and magical powers.

 ## Challenge:
 In the game, players assume the role of a newly initiated sorcerer who joins the Aerandir tribe.
 The forest has fallen under a curse, transforming its creatures into monstrous beings.
 Players embark on a journey to explore this mysterious forest, facing various challenges along the way.
 These challenges may include defeating magical creatures, with each victory granting the player valuable items and rewards.